dmhnorth/Quiz/QuizApp/README.md

 PiJ 2014 - Coursework Part 3

+This project uses a single JAVA 8 Lambda in one class and therefore Java 8 is required to run it.

 The structure of this system is a server and two different clients.
 The files for each individual application can be found in the following folders in the repo.